Prof. Reg Kulperger

 of the department of Chemistry, UWO.
 I have some ideas of how we can

-in which one can exploit high tech computing facility in statistical
+consider other ways in which one can exploit high tech computing facility

 - I have various other questions about point processes,

 continuing work in empirical processes and financial modeling and data

 analysis questions that are of interest to graduate students.

 - Modeling questions in stochastic finance : (i) using discrete time returns models to evaluate risk

 neutral pricing of options; (ii) nonparametric methods for (i); stability questions related to (i); (iii) estimation of diffusion parameters in 1

 dimensional SDE models using discrete time data; (iv) goodness of